 Italy’s rich culture and history make it a hub for global tourism, attracting visitors from around the world.
 It can also be an attractive place to conduct business, with some key cultural considerations in mind.
-This article lays out some of the key information to bear in mind when considering to grow your operations in Italy.
+This article lays out some of the key information to bear in mind when considering to hire talent and grow your operations in Italy.

 The market at a glance